Remote Debugging Java Apps with IntelliJ

 How It Works

-Java remote debugging uses the Java Debug Wire Protocol (JDWP), which is a communication protocol between a debugger and a Java Virtual Machine.
-The JVM opens a socket that a debugger can connect to, allowing it to control execution, set breakpoints, inspect variables, and evaluate expressions.
+Java remote debugging uses the Java Debug Wire Protocol (JDWP), which is a communication protocol between a debugger and a Java

 The JVM can act as either a server (listening for debugger connections) or a client (connecting to a debugger).
-In most cases, you’ll configure the JVM as a server and have your IDE connect to it.
+In most cases, you’ll configure the JVM as a server and then have your IDE connect to it.

 Enabling Remote Debugging